NicolasHug/nicolashug.github.io/_posts/2017-06-17-matrix_facto_4.md

 in the [docs](http://surprise.readthedocs.io/en/stable/FAQ.html).

 If you found this series useful (or not), please let me know in the comments.
-Any mistakes are my own, and **any** kind of feedback would be greatly appreciated!
+Any mistakes are my own, and **any** kind of criticism would be greatly appreciated!

+Thanks to Pierre Poulain for the valuable feedback!

 <a name="refs"></a>